davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/chapters/matthew-5/verses/matthew-5-6/matthew-5-6-tyn.md

 title: "Matthew 5:6 TYN"
 ⬅️: "Matthew 5:5 TYN"
 ➡️: "Matthew 5:7 TYN"
-attribution: "Matthew 5:6 TYN"
 Tyndale Bible of: "Matthew 5:6"
-quote: "Blessed are they which honger and thurst for rightewesnes: for they shalbe filled."
+verse: "Blessed are they which honger and thurst for rightewesnes: for they shalbe filled."
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---